-This project builds on the document-based research presented in the NIST Draft Cybersecurity White Paper, Trusted Internet of Things (IoT) Device Network-Layer Onboarding and Lifecycle Management [1].
-That paper describes key security and other characteristics of a trusted network-layer onboarding solution as well as the integration of onboarding with related technologies such as device attestation, device intent [2][3], and application-layer onboarding.
+This project builds on the document-based research presented in the NIST Draft Cybersecurity White Paper, Trusted Internet of Things (IoT) Device Network-Layer Onboarding and Lifecycle Management [2].
+That paper describes key security and other characteristics of a trusted network-layer onboarding solution as well as the integration of onboarding with related technologies such as device attestation, device intent [3][4], and application-layer onboarding.
 The security and other attributes of the onboarding process that are catalogued and defined in that paper can provide assurance that the network is not put at risk as new IoT devices are added to it and also that IoT devices are safeguarded from being taken over by unauthorized networks.

-To kick off this project, the NCCoE published a Federal Register Notice [4] inviting technology providers to participate in demonstrating approaches to deploying trusted IoT device network-layer onboarding and lifecycle management in home and enterprise networks, with the objective of showing how trusted IoT device network-layer onboarding can practically and effectively enhance the overall security of IoT devices and, by extension, the security of the networks to which they connect.
+To kick off this project, the NCCoE published a Federal Register Notice [5] inviting technology providers to participate in demonstrating approaches to deploying trusted IoT device network-layer onboarding and lifecycle management in home and enterprise networks, with the objective of showing how trusted IoT device network-layer onboarding can practically and effectively enhance the overall security of IoT devices and, by extension, the security of the networks to which they connect.
 The Federal Register Notice invited technology providers to provide products and/or expertise to compose prototypes.
-Components sought included network onboarding components and IoT devices that support trusted network-layer onboarding protocols; authorization services; supply chain integration services; access
+Components sought included network onboarding components and IoT devices that support trusted network-layer onboarding protocols; authorization services; supply chain integration services; access points, routers, or switches; components that support device intent management; attestation services; controllers or application services; IoT device lifecycle management services; and asset management services.
+Cooperative Research and Development Agreements (CRADAs) were established with qualified respondents, and teams of collaborators were assembled to build a variety of implementations.

-- points, routers, or switches; components that support device intent management; attestation services; controllers or application services; IoT device lifecycle management services; and asset management services.
-Cooperative Research and Development Agreements (CRADAs) were established with qualified respondents, and teams of collaborators were assembled to build a variety of implementations. - NIST is following an agile methodology of building implementations iteratively and incrementally, starting with network-layer onboarding and gradually integrating additional capabilities that improve device and network security throughout a managed device lifecycle.
-The project team began by designing a general, protocol-agnostic reference architecture for trusted network-layer onboarding (see Section 4) and establishing a laboratory infrastructure at the NCCoE to host implementations (see Section 5). - Five build teams were established to implement trusted network-layer onboarding prototypes, and a sixth build team was established to demonstrate factory use case activities performed by an IoT device manufacturer.
-Each of the build teams fleshed out the initial architectures of their example implementations, i.e., builds.
-They then used technologies, capabilities, and components from project collaborators to begin creating the builds: - Build 1 uses components from Aruba, a Hewlett Packard Enterprise company, to support trusted network-layer onboarding using the Wi-Fi Alliance's Wi-Fi Easy Connect Specification, Version 2.0 [5] and independent (see Section 3.3.2) application-layer onboarding to the Aruba User Experience Insight (UXI) cloud. - Build 2 uses components from CableLabs to support trusted network-layer onboarding using the Wi-Fi Easy Connect protocol that allows provisioning of per-device credentials and policy management for each device.
-Build 2 also uses components from the Open Connectivity Foundation (OCF) to support streamlined (see Section 3.3.2) trusted application-layer onboarding to the OCF security domain. - Build 3 (still in progress) will use components from Sandelman Software Works to support trusted network-layer onboarding using the Bootstrapping Remote Secure Key Infrastructure (BRSKI) [6] protocol and an independent, third-party Manufacturer Authorized Signing Authority (MASA). - Build 4 (still in progress) will use components from Silicon Labs to support trusted network-layer onboarding using the Thread Mesh Commissioning Protocol (MeshCoP) [7] and components from Kudelski IoT to support trusted application-layer onboarding to the Amazon Web Services (AWS) IoT core. - Build 5 (still in progress) will use components from Sandelman Software Works to support trusted network-layer onboarding using the BRSKI protocol over 802.11 [8], and OpenWrt-based open-source components to support trusted network-layer onboarding using Wi-Fi Easy Connect.
-Additional components from NquiringMinds will support ongoing, policy-based, continuous assurance and authorization.
+NIST is following an agile methodology of building implementations iteratively and incrementally, starting with network-layer onboarding and gradually integrating additional capabilities that improve device and network security throughout a managed device lifecycle.
+The project team began by designing a general, protocol-agnostic reference architecture for trusted network-layer onboarding (see Section 4) and establishing a laboratory infrastructure at the NCCoE to host implementations (see Section 5).

+Five build teams were established to implement trusted network-layer onboarding prototypes, and a sixth build team was established to demonstrate multiple builds for factory provisioning activities performed by an IoT device manufacturer to enable devices to support trusted network-layer onboarding.
+Each of the build teams fleshed out the initial architectures of their example implementations.
+They then used technologies, capabilities, and components from project collaborators to begin creating the builds:

+- Build 1 (Wi-Fi Easy Connect, Aruba/HPE) uses components from Aruba, a Hewlett Packard Enterprise company, to support trusted network-layer onboarding using the Wi-Fi Alliance's Wi-Fi Easy Connect Specification, Version 2.0 [6] and independent (see Section 3.3.2) application-layer onboarding to the Aruba User Experience Insight (UXI) cloud. - Build 2 (Wi-Fi Easy Connect, CableLabs, OCF) uses components from CableLabs to support trusted network-layer onboarding using the Wi-Fi Easy Connect protocol that allows provisioning of per-device credentials and policy management for each device.
+Build 2 also uses components from the Open Connectivity Foundation (OCF) to support streamlined (see Section3.3.2) trusted application-layer onboarding to the OCF security domain. - Build 3 (BRSKI, Sandelman Software Works) uses components from Sandelman Software Works to support trusted network-layer onboarding using the Bootstrapping Remote Secure Key Infrastructure (BRSKI) [7] protocol and an independent, third-party Manufacturer Authorized Signing Authority (MASA).